adrianbj/ProcessMigrator/README.md

 * Full support for page fields - currently only the page field itself is migrated, but not the selectable pages fields and templates.
 * Migration of the page content for repeater and page fields
+* Add the ability to choose exactly what you want exported and imported - probably a series of checkboxes allowing you to select exactly which fields, templates, and pages.

 ##Support